 AAA Editor Notes

 Forest Park is bounded by Lindell, Skinker and Kingshighway blvds. and Oakland Ave., covering 1,293 acres in the Central West End neighborhood, just west of downtown.
-Officially opened to the public on June 24, 1876, Forest Park is one of the country's largest urban parks and is adorned by several statues, monuments and works of art.
-Beloved by St. Louisans, the park is not only a popular spot for picnicking, jogging and bicycling but also is home to the city's major cultural institutions.
+Opened to the public on June 24, 1876, Forest Park is one of the country's largest urban parks.
+Distinguished by statues, monuments and works of art, it is home to major museums and a popular place for picnicking, jogging and bicycling.

-A scenic six-mile loop trail encircles the park, providing recreational opportunities as well as access to most of the major attractions.
-Serving as a major trailhead, the Dennis & Judith Jones Visitor and Education Center also is a convenient spot for obtaining area information.
-In addition to the following listed attractions, the park also contains the Steinburg Memorial Skating Rink, which offers facilities for ice skating and sand volleyball, and the 27-hole Probstein Community Golf Course.
+A scenic 6-mile loop trail encircles the park, providing recreational opportunities as well as access to most major attractions.
+One trailhead is located at the Dennis & Judith Jones Visitor and Education Center, where visitors can obtain area information.
+Other facilities include the Steinburg Memorial Skating Rink, with facilities for ice skating and sand volleyball, and the 27-hole Probstein Community Golf Course.

 Picnicking is permitted.
 Food is available.